 It's Non-Acidic

 When you use polyvinyl acetate glue, it doesn’t alter the material’s pH balance.
-Because of this, this versatile adhesive mixture is widely used in binding paper projects.
-Given its non-acidic properties, your arts and crafts materials won’t deteriorate upon contact.
+This versatile adhesive mixture is widely used in binding paper projects.
+Given its non-acidic properties, your arts and crafts materials won’t deteriorate upon contact

 It Turns Clear Once Dry